ivo225/regform-tests/README.md

 | TC6b | Password missing digit        | Inline "must contain at least one digit" error |
 | TC7  | Boundary values (6, 20, 25 chars) | No errors at exact limits; errors just outside them |

-## Debugging & Reporting

-- Screenshots on failure (only-on-failure) and at key steps.
-- Traces on retry (on-first-retry) to replay browser events.
-- HTML reports: located under playwright-report/ for a visual dashboard.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.